tymyrddin/purple/source/docs/incident-response/sirt/learning.md

 ## The congruence condition

-[Satir](../../foundations/organisational-development/satir-core.md)'s [survival stances](../../foundations/organisational-development/satir-core.md) appear regularly in post-incident environments.
+[Survival stances](../../foundations/organisational-development/satir-core.md) appear regularly in post-incident environments.
 The placating response is to say everything went well when it did not, to protect relationships or to avoid creating the impression of incompetence.
 The blaming response is to locate the cause of the incident or the response failure in another team or another person.
 The computing response is to produce a technically accurate account that omits the significant decision made under stress and without complete information.
 The distracting response is to change the subject to operational detail and avoid the uncomfortable question entirely.

 None of these produce useful learning.
 Congruent review means describing what actually happened, what was known and not known at each decision point, and what the reasoning was.
 This requires two conditions that have to be explicitly created: a genuine assurance that the review is for learning and not for blame, and a facilitator or review structure that keeps the conversation congruent when it drifts toward one of the stances.